Fort Frederick (Kingston, Ontario): History

 Four stone Martello towers were built to strengthen Kingston's defences in 1846 during the Oregon boundary dispute between the United States and Britain.
 The towers were meant to protect the shipyard and the entrances to the Rideau Canal and St. Lawrence River, from possible United States aggression.
-Fort Frederick was one of these towers, built on the site of the original fort.
+Fort Frederick contains one of these towers, built on the site of the original fort; the tower houses the RMC Museum.
 The three other towers were Cathcart Tower, Murney Tower, and Shoal Tower.
 Fort Frederick was abandoned in 1870.
-Fort Frederick is the RMC cadets' outdoor relaxed area, where all cadets are considered equal in rank, headdress may be removed, and cadets have free rein to relax.
-The Martello tower houses the RMC Museum.

 Alexander Mackenzie was a foreman on the construction of the Fort Frederick Martello Tower and later went on to become Canada's second prime minister.

 While on an unannounced trip to Fort Frederick to look for a possible site for a new military college, Prime Minister Mackenzie asked the then commandant, Colonel de la C.T.
 Irwin, if he knew the thickness of the outside wall.
 When the surprised commandant could not answer, Prime Minister Mackenzie said "It's 5 feet 6 inches, I know for I built it myself!".

 While Archibald Macdonnell was Commandant of RMC, between 1909 and 1919, the upper floors of Fort Frederick were used as a common room.
 After the seniors rolled cannonballs down the common room stairs, the floor was reallocated as a recruit haven.
 The college's class of 1931 gifted Fort Frederick with wooden gates and a plaque in 1971 in remembrance of the days when Fort Frederick was a recruit refuge.